Silenttttttt/BaseDiscord/README.md

 # BaseDiscord

 A Python implementation of an encoding and decoding algorithm using a custom character set.
-This library is optimized for safe transmission over Discord, ensuring that encoded messages fit within Discord's character limits and avoid conflicts with emoji syntax.
+This library is optimized for safe transmission over Discord, ensuring that encoded messages fit within Discord's character limits and avoid conflicts with markdown and emoji syntax.

 ## Features